maria-ciovacco-juarez/chill-breeze/README.md

 -A couple issues I have not been able to resolve as of yet:

--The icon will not loop for all the forecast days except the first day.
+-The icon will not loop for all the forecast days.
+It only shows in the first box.

 -The forecast for the current day is supposed to show in box #1.
-The information is incorrect.
-The box is only generating the forecast for the following day and always matching box #2.
+However, it is not doing so.
+It is generating the forecast for the following day and is always matching box #2.

 -I haven't been able to move my title and subtitle to the top of the page like I wanted to (aka "Chill Breeze" and "Check the forecast.
 We got you.").
 I assume it's an issue with the flexbox.